 Credit is based on trust as represented by confidence in the honesty and trustworthiness of another.
 Credit in the form of trust developed spontaneously among humans engaged in trading with each other from the earliest times in recorded history and even earlier according to the anthropological and archaeological record of humanity.

 The advent of electronic, digital computers has brought about an expansion of the credit mechanism.
-In the early 21st century buyers and sellers can make informed decisions about whether to deal with each other based on user and vendor ratings that enable buyers and sellers and lenders and borrowers the world over to trust safely people they have never met.
+In the early 21st century buyers and sellers can make informed decisions about whether to deal with each other based on user and vendor ratings that enable buyers, sellers, lenders, and borrowers the world over to safely trust people they have never met.